carlovsk/dotfiles/README.md

 # 💻 My PC Settings

-These are the settings that I'm using on my dev stuff - currently on Ubuntu.
+These are the settings that I'm using on my dev stuff - currently on MacOS.

+Last updated on 13th Mar 2022.